balfieri/cpp_eg/README.md

 Example of C++ program with multithreading.

-This should work on macOS, CygWin (must installed on Windows with g++ and make), and Linux:
+This should work on macOS, CygWin (must be installed on Windows with g++, make, and git), and Linux:

-To build and run cpp_eg.cpp:
+To build and run cpp_eg.cpp after cloning this repo:

 ```
 make